dogeystamp/kindle_schedule/README.md

 The display can be synchronized with your cloud calendar semi-automatically, as long as you can get the events in ICS format.

+Some features:

+- Custom event styles based on the calendar they come from
+- Support for all-day events
+- Interactive scrolling through days
+- Support for Description and Location fields

 ## how it works

 The schedule display itself is just a re-purposed e-reader.